HinnyTsang/mhd-visualization/README.md

 To plot with time evolution, Athena++ creat a series of files, with following name pattern `<prefix>.hydro.<file_id>.athdf` & `<prefix>.hydro.<file_id>.athdf.xdmf`.
 Although VisIt could automatically group the files as a database, it is recommoned to create a `.visit` file which contains the list of files for the plot (see [VisIt docs](https://visit-sphinx-github-user-manual.readthedocs.io/en/v3.0.0/gui_manual/Animation/Animation_basics.html#the-visit-file)).
 An example of `.visit` could be found in the `test` folder.

-## Plotting Modes
+## Modes
-1. Fix camera, time evolve.
+1. fix camera, time evolve
-2. Single snapshot, moving camera.
+2. moving camera, sngle snapshot
-3. Moving Camera, time evolve.
+3. moving camera, time evolve
-4. Single snapshot, fixed camera.
+4. fix camera, single snapshopt

 ## File structure in `./src`
 - `main.py`